Slient1802/Slient1802/README.md

 - 👋 Hi everyone who reading this, I’m @RuanSlient aka RuanHung/Slient/Silent
 - **`I'm Digital Craftsman (Developer/Filmmaker/Creator)`**
 - 🧑 He/Him
-- 👀 I’m interested in technology, science, universe...
+- 👀 I love robotics and AI because they are fascinating fields that explore the possibilities of creating intelligent machines that can interact with humans and the environment.
+Robotics and AI have many applications in various domains such as healthcare, education, entertainment, security and more.
+I’m always curious to learn more about the latest developments and innovations in these fields.
-- 🌱 I’m currently learning `Python`,`ML`,`AI`
+- 🌱 I’m currently learning `Python`,`ML`,`AI`,`Arduino`
 - UTC +7 (Asian)
 <!-- - 💞️ I’m looking to collaborate on ... -->
 - 📫 **How to reach me on social media:**